237 results found

-Muñoz-González L, Lupu EC, 2019, The security of machine learning systems, Intelligent Systems Reference Library, Pages: 47-79
+Muñoz-González L, Lupu EC, 2019, The security of machine learning systems, AI in Cybersecurity, Publisher: Springer, Pages: 47-79

 © Springer Nature Switzerland AG 2019.
 Machine learning lies at the core of many modern applications, extracting valuable information from data acquired from numerous sources.
 It has produced a disruptive change in society, providing new functionality, improved quality of life for users, e.g., through personalization, optimized use of resources, and the automation of many processes.
 However, machine learning systems can themselves be the targets of attackers, who might gain a significant advantage by exploiting the vulnerabilities of learning algorithms.
 Such attacks have already been reported in the wild in different application domains.
 This chapter describes the mechanisms that allow attackers to compromise machine learning systems by injecting malicious data or exploiting the algorithms’ weaknesses and blind spots.
 Furthermore, mechanisms that can help mitigate the effect of such attacks are also explained, along with the challenges of designing more secure machine learning systems.